Getting Started

 Couples therapy

 Couples therapy at New Approaches is not covered by insurance.
-Couples session are 75 minutes and cost $180 per session.
-Our couples therapist, Leah Ottow, LCSW, utilizes the Gottman approach to couples work and assessment.
-While health insurances cover therapy sessions for individuals with mental health diagnoses, Leah treats couples as a unit and does not utilize individual mental health diagnoses (for the purpose of insurance coverage of couples therapy) in this method.
+Couples sessions cost $190 per 75 minute session.
+While health insurances cover therapy sessions for individuals with mental health diagnoses, our couples therapists treat couples as a unit and do not provide individual mental health diagnoses (for the purpose of insurance coverage of couples therapy).
 Therefore, couples therapy at New Approaches is a self-pay service only.
 Couples may opt to get individual therapy from another therapist in the practice (or elsewhere) and can utilize insurance for that service.

 You are ready!
-Once you are scheduled for an appointment at New Approaches, we will send you an email with all initial paperwork to complete via our electronic health record platform, Simple Practice.
-Below you can review our intake paperwork.
-Please leave yourself 15 minutes to make sure you understand the information and get registered on Simple Practice.
+Once you are scheduled for an appointment at New Approaches, we will send you an email confirmation and a link to your client portal to complete your initial paperwork.
+Our electronic health record platform is called Simple Practice.
+Please leave yourself 15 minutes to make sure you understand the information in the new client paperwork and to explore Simple Practice.
+Your new client paperwork must be completed prior to your session.
 It’s very important to start your therapy journey informed and ready to do the work!

 3. Get scheduled and review our policies and informed consent paperwork.